Gudovac massacre: Legacy

 The National Archive in Bjelovar contains extensive documentation of the massacre, including a list of victims compiled by Ustaše officials in May 1941, in which many prisoners are described as being "shot as Chetniks".
 A statement describes the "fright" of the Serb population and the "distress" of local Croats.
 The HSS party leadership distanced itself from the massacre and condemned the actions of the Ustaše, as did the majority of local HSS activists, many of whom ended up joining the Partisans.
 According to some sources, even Makanec tried to distance himself from the killings, and allegedly protested to the "appropriate authorities" in Zagreb.
 He went on to become the Croatian Minister of Education in 1943 and served in this capacity until May 1945.
 He was arrested by the Partisans the following month and subsequently executed.
+A street in Bjelovar is named after him.
 Lorković was implicated in a conspiracy to overthrow the NDH government in mid-1944, arrested, and executed in the last weeks of the war at Pavelić's behest.
 Kvaternik survived the war and the destruction of the NDH, fled to Argentina with his family and was killed in a car accident in 1962.
 Pavelić also fled to Argentina, survived an assassination attempt by Yugoslav government agents in Buenos Aires in 1957, and died of his wounds in Madrid two years later.

 Ustaše killings of Serbs continued throughout the war, and concentration camps were established to detain Serbs, Jews, Gypsies, anti-fascist Croats and others opposed to Pavelić's regime.
 Contemporary German accounts place the number of Serbs killed by the Ustaše at about 350,000.
 According to the United States Holocaust Memorial Museum, between 320,000 and 340,000 Serbs were killed by the Ustaše over the course of the war.
 Most modern historians agree that the Ustaše killed over 300,000 Serbs, or about 17 percent of all Serbs living in the NDH.
 At the Nuremberg trials, these killings were judged to have constituted genocide.

 An ossuary and a mausoleum were built on the site of the massacre in 1955.
 A monument called Gudovac—Before the Firing Squad, by the Serb sculptor Vojin Bakić, was erected on the same spot.
 In 1991, amid inter-ethnic violence caused by the breakup of Yugoslavia and the Yugoslav Wars, the monument and mausoleum were destroyed by Croatian nationalists.
 Also destroyed was one of Bakić's most famous monuments, Bjelovarac (The Man from Bjelovar).
 Bakić had dedicated the monument to his brothers, who were killed by the Ustaše.
 What remained of the ossuary was removed by the local authorities in 2002.
 That year, residents signed a petition to have a replica of Bjelovarac erected at the same spot.
 The local government promised to supply half the amount needed to restore the monument.
 In 2005, the Croatian Ministry of Culture advised the petitioners to apply for a tender in order to pay the other half.
 The restored monument was unveiled in December 2010.